-- development and implementation of the Court's Work Health and Safety Management Plan
+- developing and implementing the Court's comprehensive Work Health and Safety Management Plan

 - continued implementation and review of the Rehabilitation Management System

-- development and implementation of the Court's Work Health and Safety Strategic Plan 2014–16
+- continued implementation of the Court's Work Health and Safety Strategic Plan 2014–2016

-- drafting of Work Health and Safety Risk Assessment Guidelines
+- drafting Work Health and Safety Risk Assessment Guidelines

-- development of Due Diligence training for staff of the Court
+- developing Due Diligence training for staff of the Court

-- review of reporting processes which included the implementation of a new Hazard Notification and Report Form
+- reviewing reporting processes which included the implementation of a new Hazard Notification and Report Form

 - advising all management and staff of their legislated obligations, accountability, consultative requirements, communication and leadership responsibilities in relation to health and safety